 In France, “café gourmand” — a mini sampler plate of desserts — takes desserts from a now and then occurrence to an everyday event.

-Famed for its pastries and desserts — from Éclairs filled with chocolate pastry cream, rich crème brulées, flaky croissants, and basically any other delectable dessert you can dream up — the French seemed to know that it would be impossible to choose between all the luxurious, sumptuous desserts.
+Famed for its pastries and desserts — from Éclairs filled with chocolate pastry cream, rich crème brulées, flaky croissants, delicious cakes, and basically any other delectable dessert you can dream up — the French seemed to know that it would be impossible to choose between all the luxurious, sumptuous desserts.
 Enter the Cafe Gourmand, a sampler that lets you taste a bit of everything!

 Sound delicious?
 No matter where you go, no two café gourmands will be the same, making cafe gourmand a mouthwatering adventure for your taste buds!
 An example cafe gourmand usually looks something like this: a shot of espresso paired with three to five small bites or spoonfuls of mignardises (mini-desserts).